gjtiquia/caddy-reverse-proxy-template/README.md

 # caddy reverse proxy template

-tested for ubuntu/debian VPS servers
+a template for a self-contained caddy reverse proxy setup, tested for ubuntu/debian VPS

 designed so that it is "self-contained" and for "seperation of concerns", ie. other repos does not need to know about the reverse proxy, and repos dont know about each other,